 What personal information do we collect and why do we collect it?

-We may collect and process the following personal information about you through our Website or otherwise when conducting our services:
+We may collect and process the personal information about you including information:

-- information that you provide by filling in forms on our Website.
-This includes information provided at the time of submitting forms, posting material or requesting further services.
-We may also ask you for information when you report a problem with our Website
+- that you provide by filling in forms on our Website, posting material, requesting further services or reporting a problem with our Website

-- information received in correspondence that you send to us
+- received in correspondence that you send to us

-- information concerning your visits to our Website (including but not limited to traffic data) and the resources that you access.
+- concerning your visits to our Website (including but not limited to traffic data) and the resources that you access

 We may also collect information about you in other ways, for example:

 - if you are a customer of one of our clients, and we are undertaking legal services on our client’s behalf